curlyLasagna/OTS-Student-Documentation/README.md

 This guide covers what **I** did during my time as a student employee.
 This guide doesn't cover everything that a student employee is responsible for.
-I hope you find this guide useful.
-I ran out of things to do and this was one thing I could do that was productive.

 Made using [MkDocs](https://www.mkdocs.org/)
 Dependencies managed by [Poetry](https://python-poetry.org/)